-The amended Election Code imposes an excessive degree of regulation and represents a limitation on the rights and freedoms usually enjoyed by political parties and election blocs.
+The Code imposes an excessive degree of regulation and represents a limitation on the rights and freedoms usually enjoyed by political parties and election blocs.
 This is a concern as, in past elections, the CEC has decided to de-register a whole electoral bloc because the congress at which its list of candidates was selected was deemed to be invalid by a court.
 This over-regulation of political parties and election blocs acts as a limitation on candidacy rights.
 The OSCE/ODIHR recommends that Articles 25 and 72 be amended to delete this over-regulation.
 However, if these provisions remain in the Code, it should be ensured that failure to fully comply with the provisions results in the need for a party/bloc to hold a new congress and choose a new set of candidates, rather than the complete de-registration of the party or bloc.

 Paragraph (1) of Article 60 and paragraph (4) of Article 72 empower the CEC and the Ministry of Justice to be present at a party congress for the nomination of candidates by a political party (or election bloc).
-Paragraph (3) of Article 82 empowers the district election commission and Ministry of Justice to be present at a party congress for the nomination of candidates by a political party in local elections.
+Paragraph (3) of Article 83 empowers the district election commission and Ministry of Justice to be present at a party congress for the suffrage).

+See, e.g., Articles 51 and 56 of the Constitution of the Kyrgyz Republic; See also Sadak and Others v.
+Turkey, Application Nos.
+25144/94, 26149/95, 26154/95, 27100/95 and 27101/95, European Court of Human Rights (11 June 2002) (post-election forfeiture of a mandate is incompatible with the very essence of the right to stand for election and to hold parliamentary office, and infringes the unfettered discretion of the electorate to exercise free and universal nomination of candidates by a political party in local elections.
 There is no legitimate basis for these provisions.
 In addition to the observation above that such congresses should not be obligatory, provisions for the intrusion of the CEC, Ministry of Justice, and district election commission in the internal meetings of a political party (or election bloc) are a further infringement of the right of political parties to conduct their legitimate political affairs outside of the scrutiny of the authorities.
 The OSCE/ODIHR recommends that these three provisions be deleted from the Code.